 The complete venison summer sausage recipe can be found in the recipe card below with ingredient measurements and complete instructions!

 Soak casings.
-This recipe will make approximately 3 sausages, so soak 4 casings just in case.
-Simply place them in water for 30 minutes while you prep the rest of the recipe.
+Soak fibrous casings in water for 30 minutes while you prep the meat.

-Cool and enjoy.
-Allow the sausages to cool naturally to room temperature before storing in a refrigerator or freezer.
+Cool & store.
+Let sausages cool naturally to room temp.
+Store in the fridge or freezer.

 Do I need to add pork fat to venison to make summer sausage?